-- AR 102.
-When calculating the number of incidents in paragraph 107, the undertaking shall consider official sources such as policy reports or other reports issued by governmental organisations.
-The undertaking shall also consider information raised by legitimate representatives or credible proxies from indigenous people, as well as reports issued by local, national and international NGOs.
-The undertaking shall not consider unofficial sources e.g social media when preparing this disclosure. - AR 103.
-When disclosing the number of incidents broken down by vulnerable groups, the undertaking may disclose whether the threats and attacks identified are different depending on the particular group affected (e.g., sexual violence on female human rights and environmental defenders). - AR 104.
+- AR 97.
+When disclosing the number and type of grievances from affected communities identified incidents broken down by vulnerable groups, the undertaking may disclose: - (a) percentage of whether the grievances that were addressed and resolved; - (b) percentage of threats and attacks identified are different depending on the grievances that were resolved through remediation; - AR 98.AR 103. dataparticular group affected (e.g., sexual violence on the types of concerns raised via engagement or grievance mechanisms, supported by qualitative information on how it has addressed concerns, including where appropriate elevation to corporate management.female human rights and environmental defenders). - AR 104.
 The undertaking may disclose if it has any initiatives or projects underway to support the actions or causes human rights and environmental defenders strive for.

-Application Requirement related to OG 14-S3 - Workforce hired from local communities
+Application Requirement related to OG 1614-S3 - Workforce hired from local communities

-- AR 105.
-Workers hired from local communities include those individuals either born or who have the legal right to reside indefinitely (such as naturalized citizens or permanent visa holders) in the same geographic market as the operation. - AR 106.
+- AR 99.
+AR 105.
+Workers hired from local communities include those individuals either born or who have the legal right to reside indefinitely (such as naturalized citizens or permanent visa holders) in the same geographic market as the operation. - AR 100.
+AR 106.
 The geographical definition of 'local' can include the community surrounding operations, a region within a country, or a country.
 The undertaking shall consider its definition of local when preparing this disclosure and disclose it. - AR 107.
 The undertaking may disclose whether it has assessed or identified potential negative risks in the local communities caused or contributed by its hiring policy.

-Application Requirement related to OG 16-G1- State-aid and competition
+Application Requirement related to OG 1816-G1- State-aid and competition

 - AR 108.
-When determining the total of state aid or of financial assistance received from any government, the undertaking shall include the following: - (a) tax relief and tax credits; - (b) subsidies; - (c) funds received through the Just Transition Mechanism of the EU; - investment grants, research and development grants, and other relevant types of grants; - (e) awards; - (f) royalty holidays; - (g) financial assistance from Export Credit Agencies (ECAs); - (h) financial incentives; - (i) other financial benefits received or receivable from any government for any operation. - AR 109.
-When reporting in accordance with paragraph 150, the undertaking may include the following revenue streams in the breakdown: - (a) The host government's production entitlement; - (b) National state-owned company production; - (c) Royalties; - (d) Dividends; - (e) Bonuses (e.g., signature, discovery, and production bonuses); - License fees, rental fees, entry fees; and other considerations for licenses or concessions; and - (g) Any other significant payments and material benefits to government.
+When determining the total of state aid or of financial assistance received from any government, the undertaking shall include the following:

+- (a) tax relief and tax credits;

+- (b) subsidies;

+- (c) funds received through the Just Transition Mechanism of the EU; - investment grants, research and development grants, and other relevant types of grants; - (e) awards; - (f) royalty holidays; - (g) financial assistance from Export Credit Agencies (ECAs); - (h) financial incentives; - (i) other financial benefits received or receivable from any government for any operation.

+AR 101.
+AR 109.
+When reporting in accordance with paragraph 150, the undertaking may include the following revenue streams in the breakdown:

+- (a) The host government's production entitlement; - (b) National state-owned company production; - (c) Royalties; - (d) Dividends; - (e) Bonuses (e.g., signature, discovery, and production bonuses); - License fees, rental fees, entry fees; and other considerations for licenses or concessions; and - (g) Any other significant payments and material benefits to government.